ceciliosanchez/xPro-Animation-Moving-Balls/README.md

 Balls start from the top-left corner and move randomly.
 Bright, saturated colors make the balls visually appealing.
-A cloud-effect background enhances the visual experience.
+A deep ocean backdrop enhances the visual experience.

 ## Files